xythobuz/xythobuz.github.io/input/unlisted/printer.md

 # {{ page.title }}

-This page contains photos from the Webcams on my 3D printers, live-updated every 5 minutes.
+This page contains photos from the Webcam on my 3D printer, live-updated every 5 minutes.

 ## i3 AM8